mmartial/OpenInfra25-GenAI/ComfyUI/01-LoRA_tokman/README.md

 This workflow does not require any special nodes, but will require a set of weights to be placed in various `basedir/models` folders.

+In ComfyUI, everything revolves around nodes — modular building blocks that each perform a specific task in the AI image generation pipeline.
+By connecting these nodes visually, a graph is formed, and the data flows from one to another, creating a flexible, customizable workflow.
+Nodes are linked in a pipeline: "Prompt ➝ Encode ➝ Model ➝ Noise ➝ Sampler ➝ Decode ➝ Output"

 The weights are:
 - From https://huggingface.co/black-forest-labs/FLUX.1-dev/tree/main
   - `flux1-dev.safetensors`, to be placed into `basedir/models/diffusion_models` (23GB)